 - Public holidays are the same as England with the addition of Liberation Day on 9 May.

 - The Islands of Guernsey have one of the greatest tidal variations in the world at 33 feet.
 The tide transforms the landscape of the coast every 6 hours, and this is important to be aware of for safety as well as for planning your beach trips.
 You can find a tidal timetable at: https://www.gov.gg/tides

 - Driving on the Islands of Guernsey is different to the UK and Europe.
 Many roads are narrow with a maximum speed limit of 35mph.
 Roads around busy areas such as towns, local centres and schools are limited to 25mph.
 Cars are not permitted on Herm or Sark.

 Around the islands you will find Ruettes Tranquilles, a network of lanes giving pedestrians, cyclists and horses priority.
 Speed limits on these roads are limited to 15mph.

 Guernsey has a unique system known as filter in turn at some junctions.
 All traffic has equal priority, and must take turns to use the junction - you must not enter the box unless your exit is clear.

 - All public parking in Guernsey is free of charge.
 However, most of the on-street parking and car parks are marked as disc zone - this means you must use a ‘parking clock’ to indicate your time of arrival.
-These clocks can be collected on the ferry, at the Tourist Information Centre in St Peter Port at the Police Station.
+These clocks can be purchased on the ferry, at the Guernsey Information Centre in St Peter Port and at the Police Station.